20 Moving Tips For a Smooth Relocation

 • Moving blankets when you’re moving yourself

-Use sheets, towels, and blankets to wrap glassware and breakable items and you’ll save on the cost of bubble wrap.
+Use sheets, towels, and blankets to wrap glassware and breakable items to save on the cost of bubble wrap.
 To ensure you don’t have empty spaces that could shift around in boxes, use newspaper and newsprint paper to pack things nice and tight.

 4. Begin packing months in advance